 The best time to visit Bokaro would be from September to February as this is the time during which you can expect ideal and favorable climatic conditions.

-The Bokaro district was formed on April 01, 1991, while carving out some parts of other districts of Jharkhand.
+The Bokaro district was formed on April 1, 1991, while carving out some parts of other districts of Jharkhand.
 These are Chas and Chandankari of Dhanbad District and Bermo Subdivision of Giridih District.

 This is again one of the major tourist attractions situated in Bokaro.
 Visiting this place with your family and friends would simply make your travel experience an unforgettable one.

-By Air.
 If you are planning to visit Bokaro by air then the nearest airport to Bokaro is Birsa Munda Airport aka Ranchi Airport which is situated at Ranchi around a distance of approx 112 km.
-The airport is well-connected to major cities of India with world-class service by renowned airline services such as Air India, Vistara, Go Air, IndiGo etc.
+The airport is well-connected to major cities of India with world-class service by renowned airline services such as Air India, Vistara, Go Air, IndiGo, etc.

 Bokaro city is located at the meeting point of NH 23 and NH 32 which further connects it to the cities like Ranchi, Jamshedpur, etc. You can take public as well as private buses to visit this destination.
 Bokaro has mainly 3 bus terminals and from them, around 1000 buses depart in all directions regularly.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.